Why are Snorkels so Short Instead of being Extra Long?

 As an object or person descends in water the amount of pressure on them is increased because of the weight of the body of water.
 This water pressure acts on all aspects of the person, including their airspace.
 The extreme compression on the lungs prevents the muscles from being able to inflate them when you breathe.

 It’s estimated that the average human would lack the necessary strength to inflate their lungs and inhale at any depth greater than two feet.
 It just would not make any sense to design a longer snorkel even close to 2 feet because humans would not be able to use it.

-What About The Diameter?
+What About The Diameter of the Snorkel Tube?

 It is technically possible to increase the diameter of the snorkel, which would allow for creating a longer snorkel with the same amount of resistance.
-This would hurt the user’s ability to handle the snorkel under the water.
+This would hurt the snorkeler’s ability to handle the snorkel under the water.

 One final point worth considering is that snorkels designed for children are meant to be shorter and have a smaller diameter.
 They are designed like this because children have smaller lungs and weaker muscles.
 A child should never use a snorkel that is intended for an adult.